iamcco/diagnostic-languageserver/README.md

     "offsetLine": 0,                                 // offsetline
     "offsetColumn": 0,                               // offsetColumn
     "sourceName": "shellcheck",                      // source name
+    "ignore": [".git", "dist/"]                      // ignore pattern same as `.gitignore`
+                                                     // don't forget to add `rootPatterns` when using `ignore`
+                                                     // it need workspace to filter

     // Using regular expressions:
     "formatLines": 1,                                // how much lines for formatPattern[0] to match